Coin ValuesHobbies & Crafts

 Photo of author

-Wondering if your quarters are worth more than face value?
+Want to know if your 1967 quarters are worth more than face value?

 What’s the difference between a regular 1967 quarter worth 25 cents versus a rare and valuable 1967 quarter worth hundreds — or even thousands — of dollars?